How to clear system storage on iPhone

 general iPhone storage

-To check iPad or iPhone System Data on Mac, simply:
+You can also check iPhone System Data on Mac:

 Why does the iPhone’s System Data take so much space?